NTP Timestamp Calculations

 Public transport in Oz

 This document presents a mathematical analysis of the principles of clock offset and roundtrip delay calculations used by the Network Time Protocol (NTP).
-The analysis is based on the properties of finit additive groups using twos complement arithmetics.
+The analysis is based on the properties of finite additive groups using two’s complement arithmetic.
 An important conclusion is that the correct time synchronization is assured if the NTP client is set reliably within 68 years when first started.

 The timestamp calculations described in this document are used by the NTP protocol machine and clock discipline algorithms to adjust the time of the client clock to align with the time of the server clock.
 The calculations are not designed to set the client clock directly, only to provide an offset correction relative to the server clock and without respect to any arbitrary epoch.

 The conclusion in this document is so important as to be previewed here.

 If the client clock is set within 68 years of the server clock before the NTP protocol is started, the NTP algorithms will set the client clock to the server clock with accuracy and without ambiguity.